 Every health worker needs to be motivated in order to achieve a goal.
-According to (Papathanasiou, Fradelos, Kleisiaris, Tsaras, Kalota, and Kourkouta 2014) "motivation is the process of mobilizing a person's actions in order to fulfill a need or success of a desired target."
-Health workers, especially nurses need motivation in order to attain quality health care as well as promote meaningful healthy relationships (Jooste & Hamani, 2016).
+According Papathanasiou, (Fradelos, Kleisiaris, Tsaras, Kalota, & Kourkouta 2014) "motivation is the process of mobilizing a person's actions in order to fulfill a need or success of a desired target."
+Health workers especially nurses need motivation in order to attain quality health care as well as promote meaningful healthy relationships (Jooste & Hamani, 2016).
 Motivation is very important for every worker to exhibit a behavior that will assist attain the goals and objectives of every organization thus improve the performance over time.

-There are many sources of motivation, namely, intrinsic, and extrinsic motivation.
-Extrinsic motivation engages those in work in order to obtain goals that are apart from the work itself.
-This may also include money, power, security, status.
-However, intrinsic motivation attributes include enjoyment, interest, satisfaction of curiosity, self-expression, personal challenge, and respect.
+There are many sources of motivation namely; intrinsic and extrinsic motivation.
+Extrinsic motivation is that which help to engage in work in order to obtain goals that are apart from the work itself.
+This may include also money, power, security, status.
+However intrinsic motivation attributes include enjoyment, interest, satisfaction of curiosity, self-expression, personal challenge, and respect.
 For nurses, the intrinsic and extrinsic motivation are essential elements for them to take part in their life.
-However, (Janssen, De Jonge and Bakker 1999) in their study find autonomy given to nurses, the working conditions provided by them, the quality supervision by their superiors and the relationships between them.
-Moreover, (Edgar, 1999) sees four elements which are important for motivation of nurses and they are the " the excellent levels of time that they have for the provided care, autonomy that was given to make decisions, open communication and the ability to manage the complexity of their work."
+However, (Janssen, De Jonge & Bakker 1999) in their study find autonomy given to nurses, the working conditions provided by them, the quality supervision by their superiors and the relationships between them.
+Moreover, (Edgar, 1999) sees four elements which is important for motivation of nurses and they are the "the excellent levels of time that they have for the provided care, autonomy that was given to make decisions, open communication and the ability to manage the complexity of their work."

-According to (Fradelos, P., Tsaras, K., Kalota, & Kourkouta 2014), "confidence has proven to be the most essential ingredient in the culture of an institution or of a health organization in a way that the nursing personnel will feel satisfied with their work, commitment, the clarity of roles and empowerment."
+Motivation of nurses can also be maintained by the level of confidence a leader provides.
+Confidence arise based on loyalty, a functional leader and beneficial decision-making process of a leaders.
+With establish high confidence levels between nurses and the clinical nurse managers, the internal motivation of nurses is strengthened.
+Even there are organizational changes happening in the hospitals, leadership confidence plays a big role in promoting motivation of nurses.
+According to (Papathanasiou, Fradelos, Kleisiaris, Tsaras, Kalota, & Kourkouta 2014), "confidence has proven to be the most essential ingredient in the culture of an institution or of a health organization in a way that the nursing personnel will feel satisfied by their work, commitment, the clarity of roles and empowerment."

 To motivate further the nurses, empowerment is very essential.
 Empowering the nurses can improve and develop their capacities as professional nurses.
 According to (Abbah, 2014), "empowered employees focus their job and work-life with additional importance, and this leads to constant progress in coordination and work procedures.
-Employees execute their final novelties and thought with the sense of belonging, enthusiasm, and delight, in empowering organizations.
+Employees execute their final novelties and thought with the sense of belonging, enthusiasm and delight, in empowered organizations.
 Adding up, they work with a sense of responsibility and prefer benefits of the organization to theirs."
+Moreover, leaders in hospitals who empowered the nurses, provide high levels of autonomy, control and collaboration were likely to get their trust which promote job satisfaction.